PaulBrownMagic/LgtTclTk_MachineParts/README.md

 :~$ ./run
 ```

-Note, the application assumes the logtalk backend has been selected,
+Note, the application assumes that one of the supported Logtalk backends
-i.e. the Tcl will call `logtalk` and expect that to be one of `swilgt`,
+listed above has been selected, i.e. the Tcl will call `logtalk` and expect
-`eclipselgt` or `gplgt`, which you can set with `logtalk_backend_select`.
+that to be one set using the `logtalk_backend_select` script.

 If you wish to change this behaviour, the variable `load_cmd` in
 `lgt_query.lgt` is the thing you need to change.